Search This Blog

 Well, we're done deliberating.
 When Pakistan is under water, Russia is on fire, and millions of people are ready for clean energy jobs, it's not time to deliberate: it's time to get to work.

 Today marks the one month countdown to the 10/10/10 Global Work Party.
-Will you help us celebrate by signing up to
+Will you help us celebrate by signing up to register or attend an event today?

 We entered this morning's meeting buoyed by the over 40,000 of you who signed our letter requesting President Obama to make the retrofit.
 We were equally heartened by the hundreds of work parties that have been registered since our road trip began on Tuesday.
 And we were humbled by reports of the amazing work being planned in places like Zimbabwe, where a group of students will be installing solar panels on the roof of a rural hospital for 10/10/10.